govuk-one-login/mobile-ios-coordination/README.md

 firstCoordinator.openChildInline(childCoordinator)
 ```

-When creating the parent conforming to `AnyCoordinator`, calling the `openChildModally()` method to create and start the child
+When creating the parent conforming to `AnyCoordinator`, calling the `openChildModally()` method to add and start the child

 ```swift
 let parentCoordinator = PrimaryCoordinator(root: UINavigationController())